Housing & homelessness

 Getting and keeping more people in housing

-Programs like Roomkey and Homekey have helped thousands of Californians.
-They rapidly turned hotels, motels, and other existing properties into housing.
+Programs like Roomkey and Homekey have helped tens of thousands of Californians experiencing or at risk of homelessness find housing.
+These programs rapidly turned hotels, motels, and other existing properties into housing.
 The administration is also clearing dangerous encampments while offering a path home.
-We’ve invested millions so that those living in tents can move to housing with access to support.

 Building more housing, faster